tldr-pages/tldr/pages/common/funzip.md

 # funzip

-> Print the content of the first (non-directory) member in a zip/gz archive without extraction.
+> Print the content of the first (non-directory) member in an archive without extraction.
 > More information: <https://manned.org/funzip>.

 - Print the content of the first member in a `.zip` or `.gz` archive: